Some posts contain compensated links. Please read this disclaimer for more info.

 Day 3 – Plovdiv

-Well worth taking a scenic drive to experience the beauty of Plovdiv, and spend a whole day here (this is the longest day of the three days).
+Well worth taking a scenic drive to experience Plovdiv’s beauty and spend a whole day here (this is the longest day of the three days).

 1 ½ hour from Sofia, in the western region of the Upper Thracian Valley, you’ll find one of the oldest cities in Europe and Bulgaria’s second-largest city – Plovdiv.

 Plovdiv’s old center is rich in history and was titled the European Capital of Culture for 2019.
-Evidence shows early habitation dates back to the Stone Age, along with finds from both the Bronze and Iron Ages.
-Around 400BC the people known as Thracians founded the land of modern Plovdiv, under the name Eumolpius.
+Evidence shows that early habitation dates back to the Stone Age and finds in both the Bronze and Iron Ages.
+Around 400BC, the people known as Thracians founded the land of modern Plovdiv under the name Eumolpius.

-The proceeding centuries show tumultuous change, change and more change with Greek state rule, Roman rule, Slavic settlement, Byzantine rulering Greek Constantinople, various rebellious uprisings and defeats, then the Ottoman rule.
+The proceeding centuries show tumultuous change, change, and more change with Greek state rule, Roman rule, Slavic settlement, Byzantine rulering Greek Constantinople, various rebellious uprisings, and defeats Ottoman rule.
 Change continued with Bulgaria coming under Russian communism following WWII and the preceding 45 years, until the collapse in 1989.
-In 2004 Bulgaria joined NATO and three years later joined the EU, however, it retained its national currency – Bulgarian Lev.
+In 2004 Bulgaria joined NATO and later joined the EU; however, it retained its national currency – Bulgarian Lev.

-With the many changes between friends and foe Plovdiv is now home to a cultural mix, leftover by the various ruling occupations.
-Today the cities charm, open public parklands together with a blend of Empire ruled architecture throughout its historic past contributes to the cities prosperity.
+With the many changes between friends and foe, Plovdiv is now home to a cultural mix leftover by the various ruling occupations.
+Today the cities charm, open public parklands, and a blend of Empire-ruled architecture throughout its historic past contribute to the cities prosperity.

-Plovdiv Old Town with its unique mix of cobbled stoned streets, lined with 150-year-old beautifully restored, painted residences and its well preserved Roman Ancient Stadium, together with Dzhumaya Mosque oozes a charming, charismatic and calming feel.
+With its unique mix of cobbled stoned streets, Plovdiv Old Town, lined with 150-year-old beautifully restored, painted residences, and its well preserved Roman Ancient Stadium, together with Dzhumaya Mosque, oozes a charming, charismatic, and calming feel.